fleetdm/fleet/handbook/community.md

 - Let's say a community member asks, "How do I do X in Fleet?"
 A follow-up question could be, "What are you attempting to accomplish by doing X?"
 - This way, you have additional details when you bring this to the Roundup meeting.
 In addition, the community member receives a response and feels heard.

-🦟 For bug reports, it's helpful to ask for re-creation steps, so you're later able to verify the bug exists.
+🦟 For bug reports, it's helpful to ask for re-creation steps so you're later able to verify the bug exists.

 - Let's say a community member submits a bug report.
 An example follow-up question could be, "Can you please walk me through how you encountered this issue so that I can attempt to recreate it?"
 - This way, you now have steps that verify whether the bug exists in Fleet or if the issue is specific to the community member's environment.
 If the latter, you now have additional information for further investigation and question-asking.

-💡 For feature requests, it's helpful to ask follow-up questions to better understand the "Why?" or underlying motivation behind the request.
+💡 For feature requests, it's helpful to ask follow-up questions to understand better the "Why?" or underlying motivation behind the request.

 - Let's say a community member submits the feature request "I want the ability to do X in Fleet."
 A follow-up question could be "If you were able to do X in Fleet, what's the next action you would take?" or "Why do you want to do X in Fleet?."
 - Both of these questions provide helpful context on the underlying motivation behind the feature request when brought to the Roundup meeting.
 In addition, the community member receives a response and feels heard.